The 1995 Australian GP: Mika Hakkinen’s Near Fatal Crash

 Did You Know?

-Had Mika finished his debut race in the 1993 Portuguese GP, he would have been the only driver to have won a race on debut; a distinction even Michael Schumacher did not enjoy.
+Had Mika finished his debut race in the 1993 Portuguese GP, he would have been one of only four drivers in the history of F1 to have won a race on debut; a distinction even Michael Schumacher did not enjoy.

 However, that was not-to-be.